-Currently, there are limited data on possible medicinal product interactions with rituximab.
+Currently, there are limited data on possible interactions with other medicinal products and rituximab.

 In CLL patients, co-administration with rituximab did not appear to have an effect on the pharmacokinetics of fludarabine or cyclophosphamide.
 In addition, there was no apparent effect of fludarabine and cyclophosphamide on the pharmacokinetics of rituximab.